KalmanXiong/ActorFindCoin/README.md

 |- FindCoin.fsx
 |- Server.fsx
 |- Client.fsx
-|- finCoin.fsx
 |- README.md

 # How to run the code

-1. Change the ip address to yours
+1. Change the ip address to yours at the following place Server.fsx: line 32
+        Client.fsx  line 22, line 28, line 60

 2. Run server "dotnet fsi Server.fsx".
         Default setting:
                 number of actors: 3
                 leading 0's:      5
                 prefix:           xiongruoyang
-                IP:               127.0.0.1:1001
+                IP:               127.0.0.1:2001

-3. Run client "dotnet fsi Client.fsx"
-        Default setting:
-                number of actors: 3
-                leading 0's:      based on the commmand of server
+3. Run client "dotnet fsi Client.fsx" （You should run server first) Default setting: number of actors: 3 leading 0's:      based on the commmand of server
                 prefix:           based on the commmand of server
-                IP:               127.0.0.1:2001
+                IP:               127.0.0.1:3001

-4. If you use IOS system, please make sure that the port number is larger than 1000, otherwise the binding request of network is likely to be rejected by your system.
+4. If you use Mac OS, please make sure that the port number shouldn't be too small, otherwise the binding request of network is likely to be rejected by your system.

 5. If you meet any bugs when running the code, please let us know.
 We can show you a successful running sample of the code.